diegoami/DA_ML_Capstone/solutions.md

 Convolutional Neural Network are, as a matter of fact, a very standard approach for categorizing images.
 A simple to use and flexible topology I decided to use was VGG, which is included in the Pytorch library.

-As the images extracted from game walkthrough are not related to real world images, using a pretrained net and expand it with a transfer learning does not seem to make sense.
+As the images extracted from game walkthrough are not related to real world images, using a pretrained net and expand it with transfer learning did not seem to make sense.
 Instead, I opted for a full train.
-In the preprocessing phase, in this iteration, I resized images to 128 x 72, which should be enough for the algorithm to recognize features ( original images are all 640 x 360).
-As I already have around 48000 images, I thought I would do not need any kind of data augmentation (like, use mirrored images), also because it is not given that the game may actually show mirrored images.
+In the preprocessing phase, in this iteration, I resized images to 128 x 72, which should be enough for the algorithm to recognize features ( original images were all 640 x 360).
+As I already have over 45000 images, I thought I would do not need any kind of data augmentation (like, use mirrored images), also because it is not given that the game may actually show mirrored images.

-The flaw in the dataset, regrettably, is that some categories, such as SIEGE, TRAP and TOWN, have relatively few samples.
+The flaw in the dataset, regrettably, is that some categories, such as *Siege*, *Trap* and *Town*, have relatively few samples.
 Looking at the confidence matrix I got, there were however some surprises in the report I got when I decided to test the produced model with 10% of the dataset.

 Confidence Matrix